Shiloh Remy

-Shiloh Samuel Remy (born 28 December 2000) is a professional footballer who plays as a winger for club Chelmsford City.
+Shiloh Samuel Remy (born 28 December 2000) is a professional footballer who plays as a winger for club Enfield Town.
 Born in England, he represents the Saint Lucia national team at international level.

 Club career

 Shiloh began his career in the academies at Tottenham Hotspur and Queens Park Rangers.
 On 16 December 2019, Remy was loaned out to Stratford Town.
 Following his loan at Stratford, Remy was loaned out to Waltham Abbey.
 Following the culmination of the 2021–22 season, Remy was released by Queens Park Rangers.

 On 21 July 2022, following a successful trial, Remy was signed by National League South club Eastbourne Borough.

 On 23 December 2023, Remy moved up a division, signing for National League side Dagenham & Redbridge.
 On 12 June 2025, following Dagenham's relegation to the National League South, Remy was released by the club.

 On 30 June 2025, Remy signed for Chelmsford City.

+On 23 December 2025, Remy signed for fellow National League South side Worthing.

+On 10 March 2026, Remy signed for Horsham on loan until the end of the season.

+On 5 August 2026, Remy joined Isthmian League side Enfield Town.

 International career

 Remy is of Jamaican and Saint Lucian descent.

 On 15 November 2024, Remy made his debut for Saint Lucia, starting in a 4–0 defeat against Grenada.